Skip to main content

 For men experiencing symptoms associated with declining testosterone levels, such as reduced energy, decreased muscle mass, increased body fat, and mood changes, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This exogenous testosterone helps restore circulating levels to a healthy physiological range.

-To maintain the body’s and preserve fertility, a gonadotropin-releasing hormone agonist, Gonadorelin, is frequently co-administered.
+To maintain the body’s natural testosterone production and preserve fertility, a gonadotropin-releasing hormone agonist, Gonadorelin, is frequently co-administered.
 This peptide is typically given via subcutaneous injections twice weekly.
 Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.

 Managing potential side effects, such as the conversion of testosterone to estrogen, is also a key consideration.
 For this purpose, an aromatase inhibitor like Anastrozole is often prescribed as an oral tablet, taken twice weekly, to block this conversion and mitigate estrogen-related symptoms.
 In some cases, Enclomiphene may be included to specifically support LH and FSH levels, further promoting endogenous testosterone production.